-For loans made after July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance falls lower than 78 percent of the purchase price � but not at the point the borrower achieves 22 percent equity.
-(Certain "higher risk" mortgage loans are excluded.)
-However, you can actually cancel PMI yourself (for mortgage loans closed after July 1999) when your equity reaches 20 percent, regardless of the original purchase price.
+For loans closed since July 1999, lenders are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes lower than 78 percent of your purchase price � but not when the loan reaches 22 percent equity.
+(This legal requirment does not cover certain higher risk mortgages.)
+The good news is that you can cancel your PMI yourself (for your mortgage closing after July '99), without considering the original price of purchase, once the equity climbs to twenty percent.

-Analyze your monthly statements often.
-Find out the purchase prices of other homes in your neighborhood.
-Unfortunately, if yours is a recent loan - five years or under, you probably haven't been able to pay very much of the principal: you are paying mostly interest.
+Study your statements often.
+Also keep track of how much other homes are purchased for in your neighborhood.
+Unfortunately, if you have a new loan - five years or fewer, you probably haven't been able to pay a lot of the principal: you have been paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.